Toggle menu

 No more.

-CRICKET - A Tribute to Wisbech Town Cricket Club
+A tribute to Wisbech Town Cricket Club

-RUNNING IN TO BOWL LIKE A ROCKET IN THE FIRST GAME, HEARING MY FEET THUDDING ON THE CREASE AND MY HEART POUNDING IN MY CHEST
+RUNNING IN TO BOWL LIKE A ROCKET IN THE FIRST GAME, HEARING MY FEET THUDDING ON THE CREASE AND MY HEART POUNDING IN MY CHEST.

-CHEERING FROM THE SIDELINE, MOTIVATING MY TEAM TO WIN, FEELING NERVOUS AS THE OVERS SLOWLY CREEP BY
+CHEERING FROM THE SIDELINE, MOTIVATING MY TEAM TO WIN, FEELING NERVOUS AS THE OVERS SLOWLY CREEP BY.

-KEEPING THE BALLS FROM THE BOUNDARY DIVING LEFT AND RIGHT, TURNING MY TROUSERS WHITE TO GREEN
+KEEPING THE BALLS FROM THE BOUNDARY DIVING LEFT AND RIGHT, TURNING MY TROUSERS WHITE TO GREEN.

-EVERY BALL I HIT, HEARING THE LOVELY SOUND OF THE LEATHER CRACKING ON THE WILLOW OF MY BAT
+EVERY BALL I HIT, HEARING THE LOVELY SOUND OF THE LEATHER CRACKING ON THE WILLOW OF MY BAT.

-TEAMS SHAKING HANDS AFTER THE MATCH, NO HARD FEELINGS FOR EACH OTHER IN OUR HAPPY PLACE
+TEAMS SHAKING HANDS AFTER THE MATCH, NO HARD FEELINGS FOR EACH OTHER IN OUR HAPPY PLACE.

 Mists dance on waters, mysterious and deep,